 Prague’s main sites are very compact, and most can be reached on foot fairly easily from the others.

-We rarely used public transportation in Prague, with the exception of returning to the neighborhood our Airbnb was located in!
+We rarely needed to use public transportation when visiting Prague, with the exception of returning to the neighborhood our rental apartment was located in!

 … You want to walk around in a fairy tale.